mateuslimac/JavaOO/README.md

 # JavaOO

-Treinando Orientação objetos usando a linguagem Java acompanhando o curso do Alura.
+Treinando Orientação a objetos usando a linguagem Java acompanhando o curso do Alura.